dchithinh/mastering-embeded-linux-programming/[QEMU] Build a toolchain for ARM.md

 [L...]   arc-multilib-linux-gnu
 ```

-In this tutorial, I will build a toolchain for ARM 32bit for QEMU.
+In this tutorial, I will build a toolchain for ARM CPU architecture.
 It is `arm-unknown-linux-gnueabi`

 You can take a look the details this toolchain by command:
 `./ct-ng show-arm-unknown-linux-gnueabi`